oracle-devrel/technology-engineering/cloud-architecture/custom-apps-and-consolidation/weblogic-for-oke/README.md

 Following is the content currently available:

-1. WebLogic for OKE, _ACME_ Architecture: a simple example of a WebLogic workload architecture built in OCI leveraging the OKE deployment of WebLogic.
+1. WebLogic for OKE, _ACME_ Architecture: a simple example of a WebLogic workload architecture built in OCI and leveraging the OKE deployment of WebLogic.
+Included, as reusable asset, there are the Drawio diagrams of the architecture.

 ## License